ovebepari/ovebepari.github.io/_posts/2021-10-02-docker-socket-tale.md

 > When to build a daemon for a cli application?
 >
-> Docker has a daemon, Git Doesn't.
+> Docker has a daemon, Git Doesn't ([There's a third party background service though, Dura](https://github.com/tkellogg/dura)).
 Both are extreamly wonderful CLI applications.

 *Docker server* exposes a socket file in unix systems to talk to the *docker client*.
 This socket file `/var/run/docker.sock` is INDEPENDENT, with appropriate READ/WRITE access, speaking in a language both the client and then server understand (Protocol), works as a bridge between them.